Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Digital philologist and corpus linguist

-James is a philologist, linguist, and software developer who works with scholars around the world using computers to better understand languages and texts.
+James is a philologist, linguist, and software developer who works with scholars around the world using computers to better understand languages, texts, and music.
 He has worked with text corpora, markup languages, and Web technologies for over thirty years.
 He currently develops software for Signum University and the Perseus Digital Library among other organizations.
-As a scholar he primarily works on corpus-driven historical language learning and also heads up the Digital Tolkien Project.
-He has studied linguistics, Ancient Greek, educational measurement, Germanic philology, music theory and composition, and recently completed an MA in corpus linguistics with a dissertation on linguistic variation in Tolkien's writing style. [see full bio...]
+As a scholar he works on corpus-driven historical language learning, digital philology, text and music encoding, corpus stylistics, and computational literary studies.
+He also heads up the Digital Tolkien Project.
+James has studied linguistics, Ancient Greek, educational measurement, Germanic philology, music theory and composition, and recently completed an MA in corpus linguistics with a dissertation on linguistic variation in Tolkien's writing style. [see full bio...]

 All Modules